 Misuse and overuse of illicit and non-illicit drugs among Wisconsin adolescents has increased.
-While significant progress has been made to address this issue within population dense regions of the state, many rural communities struggle to establish effective recovery support services.
-The purpose of this brief review is to summarize some of the major differences that likely contribute to teenage substance misuse and disorders within urban and rural communities.
-In addition, we will review urban rehabilitative approaches and discuss how these may, or may not, be effective in rural settings.
-Finally, we will highlight a novel approach of peer leadership through “RISE TOGETHER”, and how this approach may be uniquely positioned to address substance misuse and disorders amongst rural adolescents.
-In this report you will be able to…
+While significant progress has been made to address this issue within dense population regions of the state, many rural communities struggle to establish effective recovery support services.
+The purpose of this brief review is to summarize some of the significant differences that likely contribute to teenage substance misuse and disorders within urban and rural communities.
+Also, we will review urban rehabilitative approaches and discuss how these may, or may not, be useful in rural settings.
+Finally, we will highlight a novel method of peer leadership through “RISE TOGETHER,” and how this approach may be uniquely positioned to address substance misuse and disorders amongst rural adolescents.
+In this report, you will be able to…

 - Review changes in teenage drug use within Wisconsin

-- Discuss some of risk factors associated with urban vs rural teenage drug use
+- Discuss some of the risk factors associated with urban vs. rural adolescent drug use

 - Discuss recovery methods that are currently being implemented within urban communities.
 Reflect on how these approaches may not be well suited for rural communities.